-The Associate Dean of Administration or their designee is responsible for overseeing the implementation of this policy in the case of administrators, support staff, and students.
-In the case of faculty, the President will provide oversight.
+The Director of Human Resources or their designee is responsible for overseeing the implementation of this policy in the case of faculty, administrators, staff, and students.

 In all cases the IIRP, its staff, faculty, and administration will respond quickly, respectfully, and with appropriate support for victims of harassment.